gnosischain/documentation/docs/node/tools/dappnode.md

 ### Step 4: Fund Your Validators

 :::tip
-In case you need some xDai for transaction fees you can get some from the [official xDai faucet for Gnosis](https://gnosisfaucet.com/).
+In case you need some xDai for transaction fees you can get some from the [Official xDai faucet for Gnosis](https://gnosisfaucet.com/).

 :::